 Optional and mandatory fields

-- if you do ask for optional information, mark the labels of optional fields with ‘(optional)’ rather than using and asterisks
+- If you do ask for optional information, mark the labels of optional fields with ‘(optional)’ rather than using an asterisk.

 - All form fields should be given labels.

 - Don’t hide labels, unless the surrounding context makes them unnecessary.

 - Labels should be aligned above their fields.